PyroMikeGit/SuperKaizoIronMON/README.md

 4. **Mid-game Pivot Rules**:
    - You must pivot after defeating Morty and before fighting Chuck
    - You final pivot must end up LOWER LEVEL than your first/original main Pokémon
+   - If you find a favorite while searching for the mid-game pivot, you may catch it without it counting towards your 3 pivot checks
 5. Kanto Rules:
    1. Lt.
 Surge's Gym must be completed before leaving Vermillion City
    2. Must repair Power Plant and upgrade PokéGear ASAP